mhaberler/node-red-contrib-carrier/README.md

 Use `npm install node-red-contrib-ads-b` to install.

 ## Usage
+ADS-B is the transponder data transmitted from aircraft.
+Popular tools like `dump1090` can decode this data from an appropriate radio receiver device.
+However, what is produced by these apps is still not directly consumable as it still needs parsed.
+This node takes the input from `dump1090` in SBS1 format and transforms it into a parsed object that can then be readily worked upon.

 The input to the node is a string found in `msg.payload` that conforms to the SBS1 format.
 This is the format that can be produced from the popular `dump1090` ADS-B decoder.
 The output is a new message that has an object found at `msg.payload` which contains